4di03/BasketBallAI/README.md

 If your AI beats the record of the globally best AI, it will replace it as the 'record best AI'!

 TODO:
+ - increase concurrency by bumping number of workers using nginx or swapping to uWSGI.
+See [docs](https://flask-socketio.readthedocs.io/en/latest/deployment.html#gunicorn-web-server)
+ - remove coupling of framerate to ball velocity/gravity
  - Death animation in Solo mode
  - NEAT NN DISPLAY during training
  - No Graphics Training